Apple retakes 2nd spot in global smartphone market

-New Delhi, Nov 1 (IANS) Apple re-took second place with the launch of the iPhone 13, shipping 49.2 million smartphones and growing 14 per cent, in the third quarter (Q3) this year.
+New Delhi: Apple re-took second place with the launch of the iPhone 13, shipping 49.2 million smartphones and growing 14 per cent, in the third quarter (Q3) this year.

 Xiaomi went back to third place, with 44 million units and a 14 per cent share, reports market research firm Canalys.